-The resulting estimates of forgone economic impact in 2022, 2023, 2024 and 2025 are presented in Figure 4-2.
-The analysis suggests that as a result of the operating restrictions, the Irish economy could forgo an additional 3,430 jobs and €262 million in GDP by 2025, relative to unrestricted night operations with the proposed noise mitigation measures.
+The resulting estimates of forgone economic impact in 2022, 2023, 2024 and 2025 are presented in Figure 4-1.
+The analysis suggests that as a result of the operating restrictions, the Irish economy could forgo an additional 5,170 jobs and €392 million in GDP by 2023, relative to unrestricted night operations with the proposed noise mitigation measures.
+The forgone economic impact is projected to reduce after 2023 as the 32 million cap on passengers starts to reduce the gap between the forecast scenarios.
+By 2025, the forgone economic impact is estimated to be 4,120 jobs and €314 million in GDP.

 The majority of this forgone economic impact is expected to occur outside of the aviation sector: 62% of the total impact is catalytic impacts (tourism, trade, investment, etc.) and another 21% are indirect and induced impacts (supplier and spending in the wider economy).
 This forgone economic impact is approximately 3% of the total projected economic impact of Dublin Airport in 2025 - in other words, the economic contribution of Dublin Airport will be reduced by 3% due to the operating restrictions.
-To put this into context, the number of jobs forgone is higher than the total employment of Google in Ireland.28
+To put this into context, the number of jobs forgone at its peak in 2023 is higher than the total employment of either Google or Facebook in Ireland.
+The provided in the context of the aviation sectors of the aviation sectors of the aviation sectors.